giantswarm/rfc/kyverno-pss-policy-exceptions/README.md

 Customers will have great flexibility in how they deliver `PolicyExceptions` to the cluster for any workloads which are not compliant with the `restricted` standard.
 Examples of possible exception models are included below.

-A newly-created workload cluster will contain the `PolicyException` resources deployed with our applications, described above.
+A newly-created workload cluster will contain `PolicyException` resources deployed for our applications, described above.

 ### Migration Implications